morgandival/till-counter/README.md

 - [x] Alternative currencies!!!
 (AUD, EUR, JPY, NZD, USD)
 - [x] Alternative currencies 2.0: change the symbol for currencies that don't use dollars
 - [ ] Reset button: click to reset to 0.00 so you can start again without refreshing.

+## Known Issues:

+- Some values don't display their counts correctly
+- Changing currencies carries existing values over to new currency

 ## Lessons Learned: